No.2 Brownie - Antique and Vintage Cameras

 Attributes:

-Two brilliant view-finders.
-Film-advance indicated by red window.
+Two reflecting view-finders.
+Film advance indicated by red window.

 Identification: